-Search for, analysis and synthesis of data and information, with the use of the necessary technology Adapting to new situations Decision-making Working independently Team work Working in an international environment Project planning and management Respect for difference and multiculturalism espect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking Working in an international environment Working in an interdisciplinary environment Production of new research ideas Searching, interpretation and synthesis of data and information.
-Adaptation in new environment Decision making
+Converse for an all sign and supplies of data and During the leave in a second second second Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology espect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and sensitivity to Decision-making gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Working in an interdisciplinary environment Production of new research ideas Searching, interpretation and synthesis of data and information.

+- Adaptation in new environment

+- Decision making

-- Individual work-up - Team work
+- Individual work-up

+• Team work

-Lectures General principles of rehabilitation and the bio-psycho-social model of the international classification of functioning, disability and health (ICF).
-Interdisciplinary rehabilitation team.
+- General principles of rehabilitation and the bio-psycho-social model of the international classification of functioning, disability and health (ICF).

+- Interdisciplinary rehabilitation team.
 Design a rehabilitation plan.

-Diagnostic tools and assessments of functional capacity, activity and participation.
-Rehabilitation of cerebral injuries Rehabilitation of stroke Rehabilitation of spinal cord injuries Rehabilitation of musculoskeletal diseases Prevention and management of complications Rehabilitation technology
+- Diagnostic tools and assessments of functional capacity, activity and participation.

+- Rehabilitation of cerebral injuries

+- Rehabilitation of stroke

+- Rehabilitation of spinal cord injuries

+- Rehabilitation of musculoskeletal diseases

+- Prevention and management of complications

+- Rehabilitation technology